hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/9-graphics/index.md

         - when editing
     - may vary on software being used to view
     - converted to raster/bitmap images before displayed on screen/monitor
+        - why?
+            - Vector images are stored as co-ordinates
+                - geometric descriptions of shapes and colours
+            - Digital monitors cannot display co-ordinate-based graphics
+            - Because all digital monitors are pixel-based
+            - Graphics card converts the co-ordinates into pixels before sending to digital monitor...
+            - Uses an ADC-type action
+            - Resizes the image to suit the monitor.

 - structure
     - node